RPT-Dairy prices rise, volumes drop at auction -NZ's Fonterra

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-(Repeats without change to text) March 3 International milk prices rose while volumes dropped in this month's first auction held by New Zealand's Fonterra Co-operative Group, the world's biggest dairy exporter.
-Fonterra's GDT Price Index climbed 1.1 percent, with an average selling price of $3,374 per tonne, in the auction held on Tuesday.
-The index rose 10.1 pct at the previous sale, said Fonterra, which is known for brands such as Anchor, Anlene and Fresh n' Fruity.
-A total of 22,094 tonnes was sold at the latest auction, falling 3.8 percent from the previous one, the cooperative said on its website (www.globaldairytrade.info).
-The auctions are held twice a month, with the next one scheduled for March 17.
+(Repeats without change to text) Feb 17 International milk prices rose while volumes dropped in this month's second auction held by New Zealand's Fonterra Co-operative Group, the world's biggest dairy exporter.
+Fonterra's GDT Price Index climbed 10.1 percent, with an average selling price of $3,366 per tonne, in the auction held on Tuesday.
+The index rose 9.4 pct at the previous sale, said Fonterra, which is known for brands such as Anchor, Anlene and Fresh n' Fruity.
+A total of 22,957 tonnes was sold at the latest auction, falling 18 percent from the previous one, the cooperative said on its website (www.globaldairytrade.info).
+The auctions are held twice a month, with the next one scheduled for March 3.
 The auction results can affect the New Zealand dollar as the dairy sector generates more than 7 percent of the nation's gross domestic product.
 The New Zealand milk co-operative, which is owned by about 10,500 farmers, controls nearly a third of the world dairy trade.
 (Bengaluru Commodities desk)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)